goharbor/website/docs/install-config/configure-yml-file.md

   <tr>
     <td valign="top"><code>database</code></td>
     <td valign="top">&nbsp;</td>
     <td valign="top">Use a local PostgreSQL database.
-You can optionally configure an external database, in which case you can disable this option.</td>
+You can optionally configure an external database, in which case you can deactivate this option.</td>
   </tr>
   <tr>
     <td valign="top">&nbsp;</td>